The Edge of Sentience

-The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI is a 2024 book by British philosopher Jonathan Birch, published by Oxford University Press.
-It examines ethical and policy questions raised by uncertainty about sentience, defined as the capacity for subjective experience.
-Birch outlines a precautionary approach to ethical decision-making, arguing that moral consideration should extend to beings for which there is credible evidence or possibility of sentience.
-The book discusses how this framework may apply to humans, non-human animals, and artificial intelligence systems.
+The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI is a 2024 book by the British philosopher Jonathan Birch, published by Oxford University Press.
+The book examines ethical and policy questions arising from uncertainty about sentience, which Birch defines as the capacity for valenced experiences, such as pain and pleasure.
+Birch argues for a precautionary approach to moral and policy decisions when there is a realistic possibility that a being is sentient.

-The book introduces the concept of a "sentience candidate" to describe systems that may plausibly be sentient.
-It explores examples including people with disorders of consciousness, human fetuses, brain organoids, cephalopods, crustaceans, and artificial intelligence.
-Birch argues that policymaking should prioritise the avoidance of suffering and rely on proportional and democratically informed precautions.
+The book introduces the concept of a "sentience candidate" for systems that may plausibly be sentient.
+Birch discusses examples including people with disorders of consciousness, human fetuses, brain organoids, cephalopods, crustaceans, and artificial intelligence systems.
+He argues that policy should focus on avoiding suffering and should use proportional precautions informed by democratic deliberation.

 The Edge of Sentience has been reviewed in publications including 3 Quarks Daily, Leonardo, and Biosemiotics.
-Reviewers discussed the book's application of precautionary reasoning to questions of sentience and its focus on integrating ethical reflection with policy.
-It was launched at events hosted by New York University and the London School of Economics.
+Reviewers discussed its use of precautionary reasoning, its treatment of uncertain sentience, and its relation to public policy.
+The book was launched at events hosted by New York University and the London School of Economics.